StackVista/stackstate-docs/use/checks-and-monitors/about-checks-and-monitors.md

 ### Check results

-Check results are available on the topology element's details panel under the **Health** section:
+Check results are available in the right panel **Selection details** tab under the **Health** section when information about an element is displayed:

 ![Check result panel](../../.gitbook/assets/v50_check_result.png)